-Below is the draft amendment for the Board's review, provided by NorthStar Planning on September 29, 2022.
-The additions are underlined; deletions are struck out
+Below is the draft amendment for the Board's review, provided by NorthStar Planning on December 2, 2022.
+The amendments proposed by the Comprehensive Plan Implementation Committee are shown in red and underlined; deletions are struck out.

 SECTION 1-5 DEFINITIONS